davorg/dmp/chapters/chapter11.md

 The section rule creates a new hash called %sec.
 It then iterates across the list returned by the assign subrule.
 Each element in this list is the return value from one assign rule.
-As we saw in the previous paragraph, this is a reference to a two- element list.
+As we saw in the previous paragraph, this is a reference to a two-element list.
 We convert each of these lists to a key/value pair in the
 %sec hash.
 Finally, the rule returns a reference to a two-element
 %hash.
 The first